GST BOCES Main Reopening Plan

 In the development of this Plan, the BOCES has engaged with the following school stakeholders and community members: administrators, faculty, staff, students, parents/legal guardians of students, local health departments, local health care providers, the Greater Southern Tier BOCES Educational Association, the Greater Southern Tier BOCES Support Staff Association and the Greater Southern Tier BOCES Teacher Aide Association.

-The BOCES will ensure all students, faculty and staff are taught or trained how to follow new COVID-19 protocols safely and correctly, including but not limited to hand hygiene, proper face covering wearing, how to adequately put on/take off/clean (as applicable/discard PPE, social distancing, and respiratory hygiene.
+The BOCES will ensure all students, faculty and staff are taught or trained how to follow new COVID-19 protocols safely and correctly, including but not limited to hand hygiene, proper face covering wearing, how to adequately put on/take off/clean (as applicable/discard PPE) including but not limited to, appropriate masks, social distancing, and respiratory hygiene.